What Is A Favorite In Sports Betting?

 In point spread betting, it is wise to consider whether the team will likely keep their feet on the gas when playing with a lead when betting on a favorite.
 A more conservative-minded team might be more likely to play it safe when ahead, while a more freewheeling contingent may keep the scoring going, making them more likely to cover the spread.

 On the money line, it is best to carefully look at the odds and try to back a favorite when the odds are the most in their favor.
-You will often see considerable odds movement leading up to the game, and it is really a matter of finding the odds at their most advantageous.
+You will often see considerable odds movement leading up to the game, and it is a matter of finding the odds at their most advantageous.

 Luke Lindholm